tefkah/thesis-writing/The Laughlin WF only Applies to v=1 or M.md

 ctime: 20210311182119
 ---

-# the Laughlin WF only applies to v=1/m

 # The Laughlin Wavefunction only applies to FQH states with $\nu=1/m$

 [[The Laughlin Wavefunction]] is only applicable to states with a filling factor $\nu=\frac{1}{m}\quad m\in\mathbb{N}$.